-Can vou use vour US phone?
+Can you use your US phone?

 Europe and much of the world adopted a common cell phone standard called Global Service for Mobile (GSM.
 Equally important, Europe, Africa and Asia not only had the foresight to adopt the same cell phone standard, but they also decided that their cell phone networks would operate on the same frequencies (the 900mhz, initially and later the 1800mhz band.
-This explains why the same cell phone that works in London will work equally well in Johannesburg, Beijing and Sydney.
+This explains why a cell phone that works in London will work equally well in Johannesburg, Beijing and Sydney.